 This lavish title is the only official book to commemorate the upcoming anniversary of England’s greatest sporting triumph.

 Telling the complete story of the 1966 World Cup – the only time the tournament has been held in the UK – 1966 is a beautiful, coffee-table book and is presented in a souvenir real cloth slipcase with gold foil lettering.
+Here you will find the free pokies queen of the nile hurry up because the quantity is limited!
 It contains previously unseen photography, items of memorabilia (including the players’ shirts and medals) and unseen documents uncovered at the FA’s own archive at Wembley Stadium.

 With a foreword by hat-trick hero, Sir Geoff Hurst, 1966 is a wonderful reminder of a golden period in English history… a never-to-be-forgotten month in a summer when England ruled the footballing world.